Don't Explain (song)

 "Don't Explain" is a song written by jazz singer Billie Holiday and Arthur Herzog Jr. It was Holiday's final song.

 Overview

-In her 1956 autobiography, Holiday cites the infidelity of her first husband, Jimmy Monroe, as the inspiration for this song—specifically, an instance in which Monroe's woeful attempt to explain away lipstick on his collar elicits Holiday's disgusted response: "Take a bath, man; don't explain."
+In her 1956 autobiography, Holiday cites the infidelity of her first husband, Jimmy Monroe, as the inspiration for this song—specifically, an instance in which Monroe's woeful attempt to explain away lipstick on his collar elicits Holiday's response."I saw the lipstick.
+He saw I saw it and he started explaining and explaining.
+I could stand anything but that.
+Lying to me was worse than anything he could have done with any bitch.
+I cut him off, just like that.
+‘Take a bath, man,’ I said, ‘don’t explain.’